nishatrhythm/Train-Seat-App-Releases/README.md

 </div>

+## [IMPORTANT: All of my services were broken since Shohoz added a verification method on the e-ticket login page.
+We are working to restore the Android app as soon as possible.
+Thank you for your patience.]

 ## About

 Train Seat is a comprehensive mobile application designed to help passengers check real-time train seat availability and access detailed seat matrix information for Bangladesh Railway.
 Whether you're planning a journey or checking last-minute availability, this app provides up-to-date information to make your travel planning easier and more convenient.